Marvin Panch: Awards

 Panch was named one of NASCAR's 50 Greatest Drivers in 1998.
-He was inducted into the National Motorsports Press Association Hall of Fame in 1987, and the West Coast Stock Car Hall of Fame in its first class in 2002.
+He was inducted into the National Motorsports Press Association Hall of Fame in 1987, and the West Coast Stock Car/Motorsports Hall of Fame in its first class in 2002.

 Personal life

-His second wife Bettie founded the Women's Auxiliary of Motorsports.
-Panch is the father of four children: Pamela and Marvann, from his first marriage to Hester Herrald, and Richard (deceased) and Marvette, from his second marriage to Bettie Gong.
+Panch's second wife Bettie founded the Women's Auxiliary of Motorsports.
+He is the father of four children: Pamela and Marvann, from his first marriage to Hester Herrald, and Richard (deceased) and Marvette, from his second marriage to Bettie Gong.

 Following his Daytona 500 win, Panch purchased property in Port Orange, Florida, relocating there after the end of his career.
 On December 31, 2015, Panch was found unconscious in his car, and was later pronounced dead of natural causes.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)